Ever wondered how heavy is a microwave?

 Ah, at last.
 On to my favorite type of microwave.

-If you don’t know what drawer microwaves are, you need to check out our review of them.
-In short, they are the most advanced, ludicrously expensive microwave – but a type that’s worth the money.
+If you don’t know what drawer microwaves are, I recommend you check out our review of them.
+In short, they are the most advanced, ludicrously expensive microwave – but a type worth the money.

 Drawer microwaves are installed below your countertop, and the whole “drawer” of the microwave extends out.

-This means you can bend down and place your plate within the large drawer – no awkwardness of trying to squeeze it in, and super easy to lift heavy plates.
+With drawer microwaves, you can bend down and place your plate within the large drawer – no awkwardness of squeezing it in, and it’s super easy to lift heavy plates.

-They’re perfect for elders, shorter people, or anyone who just loves convenience.
+In my opinion, they’re perfect for elders, shorter people, or anyone who loves convenience.

 There’s so few drawer microwaves available that it didn’t make sense to present a graph.
-In addition, they’re all made by the same manufacturer (SHARP), and so all have the same drawer size (1.2 cubic feet).
+In addition, they’re all made by the same manufacturer (SHARP) and have the same drawer size (1.2 cubic feet).

-The heaviest of the bunch for good reason – if you’re paying $1,000+ for a microwave, you’re going to want all the tech, all the power, and all the functionality.
-Which doesn’t come lightly.
+The heaviest of the bunch for a good reason – if you’re paying $1,000+ for a microwave, you’ll want all the tech, power, and functionality, which doesn’t come in light packages.

 Frequently Asked Questions